Product Marketing Strategies every startup should adopt

 - Bribe the New Users with Some Cash

-This may sound like an expensive product marketing strategy, but in actuality, it is one of the most effective strategies now used by many startups.
-As a start-up, you are already bound to spend money on acquiring new users.
+This may sound like an expensive product marketing strategy, but it is one of the most effective strategies now used by many startups.
+You are already bound to spend money acquiring new users as a startup.
 You can spend money on advertising and promoting.
 But, think about giving that money to the users only?

-“PayPal used the very same strategy to increase the user base when it was launched.
-In the initial year, PayPal offered $10 to every new customer who registered and another $10 for referring it to another customer.
+“PayPal used the same strategy to increase the user base when it was launched.
+In the initial year, PayPal offered $10 to every newly registered customer and another $10 for referring it to another customer.
 Hence, the total cost per customer was $20.
-While this may sound very expensive for companies who are short on finances, it is one of the highly effective methods of attracting and retaining customers.”
+While this may sound very expensive for companies short on finances, it is one of the highly effective methods of attracting and retaining customers.”

 - Follow Your Competitors but also Differentiate your brand

-There is a reason why a certain company has become your competitor- they are either doing better than you or you are failing at being ahead of them.
-As a start-up, you might not have the best experience in the industry, but if your rival has established a name in the industry, they sure are using strategies that work.
+There is a reason why a particular company has become your competitor- they are either doing better than you, or you are failing at being ahead of them.
+As a startup, you might not have the best experience in the industry, but if your rival has established a name in the industry, they sure are using strategies that work.

-So, an important step would be keeping an eye on the rival and following them for a while.
-Follow their strategies and find ways to out-do them by brainstorming strategies that’ll work in your company’s favour.
-But your focus shouldn’t only be on following the rivals, but also on differentiating yourself from the competition.
+But your focus shouldn’t only be on following the rivals and differentiating yourself from the competition.
+So, an important step would be keeping an eye on the enemy and following them for a while.
+Follow their strategies and find ways to outdo them by brainstorming strategies that’ll work in your company’s favor.
 This will give a unique identity to your product and help in the differentiation of your brand.

 “An example can be Inbound (Hubspot’s marketing event), whose main competitors are the content marketing companies offering similar events and marketing programs.
-Inbound differentiated itself by featuring both the non-marketing and marketing speakers, being transparent about their agenda, emphasizing on the audience of the benefits will get as an attendee.”
+Inbound differentiated itself by featuring both the non-marketing and marketing speakers, being transparent about their agenda, and emphasizing to the audience the benefits they will get as attendees.”

 When creating content, try to write them around the different stages of a buyer’s journey.
-Make sure the content is useful, informative, and has the potential to increase the conversion rate.
-As an added bonus, support the content with SEO and SMO to boost brand recognition and create a relationship with the consumers.
+Make sure the content is helpful, informative, and has the potential to increase the conversion rate.
+As a bonus, support the content with SEO and SMO to boost brand recognition and create a relationship with the consumers.

 “Hubspot is a perfect example of this strategy.
-It’s a SaaS company which helps businesses to attract visitors and convert them into leads.
-Unlike other companies, Hubspot creates content that has been developed around different stages of a buyer’s journey.
-The blog has a catchy headline, SEO optimized content, and accurate information.
-The articles are to educate users and help them find potential solutions to their problems.”
+It’s a SaaS company that helps businesses to attract visitors and convert them into leads.
+Unlike other companies, Hubspot creates content developed around different stages of a buyer’s journey.
+The blog has a catchy headline, SEO-optimized content, and accurate information.
+The articles educate users and help them find potential solutions to their problems.”

 - Emotive branding

-“Optimove, automation software solutions, emphasized heavily on the emotional connection with users.
-The company’s automation software emphasises on the re-engagement and retention, providing personalised content, and using the emotional connection to appeal the customer’s preferences and taste.
-They use segmentation to send personalised deals to keep loyal customers.”
+“Optimove, automation software solutions, emphasized the emotional connection with users.
+The company’s automation software emphasizes re-engagement and retention, providing personalized content, and using the emotional connection to appeal to the customer’s preferences and tastes.
+They use segmentation to send personalized deals to keep loyal customers.”

 - Leveraged Acquisition

-Partnerships and acquisitions can be powerful mediums to hacking the growth of a start-up.
-Through acquisitions, the start-up can emphasise on what it wants to drive and where it wants to focus.
-There are several start-ups that create simple products that can carry a message from another company.
+Partnerships and acquisitions can be powerful mediums for hacking the growth of a startup.
+Through acquisitions, the startup can emphasize what it wants to drive and where it wants to focus.
+Several startups create simple products that can carry a message from another company.

 “Salesforce teamed up with Skype by disrupting contact management while Skype was disrupting the telephony sector.
 Salesforce’s formula was simple.
 With basic coding, it created a tool that could plug a user’s contacts within Skype and manage conference calls.
 It was not only a brilliant idea but also a brilliant collaboration.
 Both the companies understood the potential of the collaboration and wrapped a larger and better feature for their customers.”